FortinetCloudCSE/fortiweb-security-foundations-201/content/04chapter/review/index.md

 3. What type of security is FortiAppSec Cloud's Cross Site Request Forgery protection?

     {{% expand title="Click here for answer" %}}
-**Clien Security** - This type of security is designed to prevent compromised clients from accessing sensitive data.
+**Client Security** - This type of security is designed to prevent compromised clients from accessing sensitive data.
     {{% /expand %}}